hydntsi/Retention-Factors-for-Video-Streaming-Services-A-Netflix-Case-Analysis-/README.md

 •	Performed regression analysis to identify key factors affecting Netflix subscription retention and presented findings through the creation of visualization tools such as snake plots and perception maps using Tableau

+This is the Perception Map (Tableau):
 ![FinalProject_Perception Map](https://user-images.githubusercontent.com/98137584/231608678-63caadea-87a0-4911-9d57-95d46d6f73d7.png)

+This is the Snake Plot (Tableau):
 ![FinalProject_Snake Plot](https://user-images.githubusercontent.com/98137584/231608680-ba414d63-6565-4986-898c-95a94267293d.png)